square/cane/README.md

 the maximum to the current number, no immediate changes will be required to your existing code base, but you will be protected from things getting worse.

-You can also consider defining exclusions for each violation (see below).
+You may also consider beginning with high thresholds and ratcheting them down over time, or defining exclusions for specific troublesome violations (not recommended).

 ## Integrating with SimpleCov